-Valentine’s Day is certainly a holiday designed for couples, so if you’re dating or in a committed relationship, there’s a good chance you’d like to plan something romantic for your date or significant other.
-Heading out to a fancy dinner or hitting a wine bar may be appealing to some couples, but Valentine’s Day menus tend to be expensive and it’s often impossible to get reservations at restaurants.
-That said, there are some really romantic Valentine’s Day ideas you can do right at home.
+Valentine’s Day is certainly a holiday designed for couples.
+Heading out to a fancy dinner or hitting a wine bar may be appealing, but Valentine’s Day menus tend to be expensive and it’s often impossible to get reservations at restaurants.
+Forget leaving the house this year.
+There are plenty of romantic Valentine’s Day ideas to do right at home.

-There are romantic ideas for Valentine’s Day at home, which can draw you closer as a couple, save money without needing to go out, and create a memorable and intimate night.
-Here are a few romantic at-home Valentine’s Day ideas:
+There are romantic ideas which will draw you closer as a couple, save money without needing to go out, and create a memorable and intimate night.

-- Create an at-home Valentine’s Day spa and give each other massages and take a bubble bath
+- Create an at-home spa and give each other massages and take a bubble bath

-- Clear space in your living room for a ballroom, put together a playlist, and dance the night away
+- Clear space in your living room, put together a playlist, and dance the night away

 - Have breakfast in bed

-- Have a picnic dinner on the patio or in the backyard
+- Have a picnic dinner on the patio or backyard

-- Write each other love letters and then take turns reading them to one another
+- Write each other love letters, then take turns reading them

 - Put together a slideshow of photos of the two of you

-At-home Valentine’s Day ideas don’t have to be expensive or particularly romantic.
-They can also be playful, laid back, and just something the two of you would enjoy together.
-For example, if you both love playing video games, play cooperatively and try to get to new levels or go head-to-head and turn up the competition.
-Here are a few at-home Valentine’s Day ideas:
+At-home Valentine’s Day ideas don’t have to be overly romantic.
+They could be playful, laid back, and something the two of you would enjoy together.

-- Have a movie night: Cuddle up and watch a new or favorite movie.
+- Movie night: Cuddle up and watch a new or favorite movie.
 Pop fresh popcorn and have a candy station with all sorts of movie theater favorites.

-- Have a game night: Turn back time and play classic board games or video games that you either enjoyed as kids or still make time for as adults.
+- Game night: Turn back time and play classic board games or video games that you either enjoyed as kids or still make time for as adults.
 Or spice things up and play truth or dare.

 - Do a craft together: Try a fun art project like your own canvas painting and wine sipping night, or make pottery or other easy arts and crafts.
-You can buy kits and supplies online and follow tutorials on YouTube or craft sites.
+Buy kits and supplies online and follow tutorials on YouTube or craft sites.

 - Go on a scavenger hunt: Harness your creativity and set up a scavenger hunt with clues around the house ending in a gift or surprise.
-Use clues that point to memories or things you share together.
+Use clues that point to memories together.